 The Business Administration: Managerial Essentials advanced certificate program will introduce students to the best practices for operating in the business world with a focus on strategic planning and leadership.
-Students will take a strategic leadership capstone as well as courses in organizational behavior and strategic marketing and branding.
+Students will take a strategic leadership capstone and courses in organizational behavior and strategic marketing and branding.